shreshanks/docmint-ureckathon/DocMint-main/README.md

-DocMint an document issuing protocol, that creates NFT documents.
+DocMint an document issuing protocol, that creates NFT documents